 Is a Subaru WRX expensive to insure?

-Yes, the Subaru WRX is significantly more expensive to insure than standard Subaru models, typically costing $1,100-$1,700/yr for comprehensive cover.
-Its high-performance engine, higher theft risk, and association with younger driver demographics place it in a higher insurance group.
-Young drivers may face even higher premiums.
+The WRX is significantly more expensive to insure than standard Subaru models, typically costing $1,200-$1,800/yr for comprehensive cover.
+Its performance classification, higher theft risk, and association with younger driver demographics place it in a higher insurance group.

 Does AWD affect Subaru insurance costs?

-Subaru's standard AWD system can have mixed effects on insurance.
-On one hand, AWD can contribute to better accident avoidance in wet conditions.
-On the other hand, AWD systems add complexity and cost to repairs if damaged.
-Overall, the effect on premiums is relatively minor for standard models.
+Subaru's standard AWD system has mixed effects on insurance.
+AWD improves accident avoidance in wet conditions, which insurers view positively.
+However, AWD drivetrain repairs are more complex and expensive than two-wheel-drive equivalents.
+Overall, the net effect on premiums is relatively minor for standard models.

 What type of insurance should I get for my Subaru?

-For newer Subarus worth over $10,000, comprehensive insurance is worth considering.
-For older Subarus worth $3,000-$10,000, third party fire & theft offers a good balance.
-For very old Subarus worth under $3,000, third party only may be sufficient - but remember you'll have no cover if your car is damaged or stolen.
+For Subarus worth over $12,000, comprehensive insurance is worth considering.
+For older Subarus worth $5,000-$12,000, third party fire and theft offers a solid balance.
+For very old Subarus, third party only may suit, but remember you will have no cover if your vehicle is damaged or stolen.

 Should I get agreed value or market value for my Subaru?

-For newer Subarus (under 5 years old), agreed value is worth considering - you lock in a payout so there are no surprises.
-Subarus tend to hold their value well in Australia, particularly the Outback and Forester, making agreed value policies competitive.
+For newer Subarus under five years old, agreed value is worth considering as it locks in a guaranteed payout.
+Subarus hold their value well in Australia - particularly the Outback and Forester - making agreed-value policies competitive.

 Compare Subaru Insurance Estimates Now